topbitdu/unidom-accession/ROADMAP.md

 2. Improve the As Post Fulfiller concern to add the #``fulfill_post?`` method

 ## v2.2
-1. Improve the Post Fulfillment model to add the .part_time scope & the .temporary scope
+1. Improve the Post Fulfillment model to add the ``part_time`` scope & the .temporary scope

 ## v2.2.1
 1. Improve the Ruby Gem Specification to depend on [unidom-common](https://github.com/topbitdu/unidom-common) v1.6